How To Become a Landlord

 If you decide to be a DIY landlord and avoid hiring a property management team, remember that being a landlord is a profession, and as such, it will require a good deal of your time.
 Your time will be spent physically managing the place, as well as on advertising, giving walk-throughs, shopping around for businesses to perform specialized maintenance, and more.

 Property management software can be a helpful tool to make those extra daily tasks more efficient.
-A cloud-based property management software can give you access to essential industry-specific tools such as a tenant portal that allows your tenants to log in to and make maintenance requests and pay their rent.
+A cloud-based property management software can give you access to essential industry-specific tools such as a Tenant Portal that allows your tenants to log in to and make maintenance requests and pay their rent.
 You can even utilize built-in tenant screening that connects your online rental applications to instant tenant screening reports.
 This can cut back on some of the headaches associated with being a landlord.

 Regardless, the time investment is especially taxing when you’re just starting out since there will be a lot that you’re unfamiliar with until you’ve become accustomed.
 It may take a few years before you’re able to relax and actually feel like your rental is generating passive income.